Made by clever people for clever people

 Time to read: 1 minute

-In fintech Sam Howard asks can comms people add value or are they the weakest link?
+In fintech, Sam Howard asks: Can clever comms people add value, or are they the weakest link?

 Made by clever people for clever people blog